KittyGiraudel/a11y-dialog/README.md

 </button>
 ```

-In addition, the library adds a `data-a11y-dialog-native` attribute (with no value) when the `<dialog>` element is natively supported.
+In addition, the library adds a `data-a11y-dialog-native` attribute (with no value) when the `<dialog>` element is used and natively supported.
 This attribute is essentially used to customise the styling layer based on user-agent support (or lack thereof).

 ### JS API